theofriberg/theofriberg/README.md

 ====================================================================================================================================
 Student, aspiring developer
 ---------------------------
-I'm a CS student with a passion for all things tech.
+I'm a Math student with a passion for all things tech.
 * 🌍  I'm based in Stockholm
 * ✉️  You can contact me at [friberg.theodor77@live.se](mailto:friberg.theodor77@live.se)
-* 🧠  I'm learning React.js
+* 🧠  Currently learning C++
 * 🤝  I'm open to collaborating on anything cool

 ### Skills